nark/wire/README.md

 ##### 6. Running Wire client

-It´s advised to run it in a screen-Session.
+It´s designed to run it in a screen-Session.

-To start an installed Wire Client, run:
+To start an installed Wire-Cli-Bot, run:

-	screen -dm wire /usr/local/bin/wire
+	screen -Sdm wirebot /usr/local/bin/wire

 To enter the running screen session simply type:

-	screen -r
+	screen -rS wirebot

 To leave the session (not closing!) type